markjfisher/aoc-chicken/docs/setup.md

 Next,install [Chicken Scheme](https://call-cc.org), version 5.0 or
 newer.
 Chicken is available through most distro package repositories.
-However, for advanced users we recommend to build it from source and do a user install.
+However, for advanced users I recommend building it from source and do a user install.

 After installing Chicken itself, you need to install the following